-Through Lynn University’s 126-credit-hour affordable BFA in Computer Animation, students learn advanced computer-generated techniques and digital storytelling as well as technical direction, cinematic lighting, 3D modeling, storyboarding, and screenplay writing.
 Students may choose from either general or game art concentrations and learn from an experienced faculty.
-The school also takes pride in its iPad-powered learning as the mobile curriculum provides better engagement with interactive tools and lessons to connect students with professors and classmates.
-Core computer animation courses cover topics in belief and reason, quantitative reasoning, scientific literacy, and career preparation, while major requirements include 2D motion graphics, digital imaging and painting, graphic design, and 3D animation, rigging, and modeling.
+The school also takes pride in its iPad-powered learning.
+The mobile curriculum provides better engagement with interactive tools and lessons to connect students with professors and classmates.
+Core computer animation courses cover topics in:

 Bachelor of Fine Arts in Computer Animation

 13. East Tennessee State University – BS in Digital Media

 East Tennessee State University offers an affordable Bachelor of Science in Digital Media program with a concentration in digital animation.
 Students must complete 120 credit hours of coursework.
 This includes 35 hours of a digital media core in:

 - digital game design

 - a capstone project